jefftranter/misc/VideoGame/README.md

 - phono jacks
 - crystal
 - LM317
+- standoffs

 Observe the correct polarity when installing the LED and electrolytic capacitor.

-Leave the three ICs out.
+Initially leave the three ICs out of their sockets.
 Verify that with 9 volts or more applied to the power input you see approximately 7 volts (independent of the input voltage).
 The power LED should light up.

 Insert U3 and verify the 2 MHz clock signal is present using an oscilloscope or frequency counter.